cvat-ai/cvat/site/content/en/docs/manual/basics/3d-object-annotation.md

 - **Shape**: for tasks like object detection, segmentation, and classification.
 - **Track**: uses interpolation to predict the position of objects in subsequent frames.
-  A unique ID will be assigned to each object and maintained throughout the video or set of images.
+  A unique ID will be assigned to each object and maintained throughout the sequence of images.

 ### Annotation with shapes